mad-lab-fau/mad-gui/docs/plugin_algorithm.rst

 .. admonition:: Getting started quickly
    :class: tip

    The code below is a working example.
-To adapt it to your use case, you only need to modify the methods **create_annotation** of `CustomAlgorithm`.
+To adapt it to your use case, you only need to modify the method **create_annotation** of `CustomAlgorithm`.
 You can test with our `example data <https://github.com/mad-lab-fau/mad-gui/raw/main/example_data/sensor_data.zip>`_ like this: